micmejia/bible-dump/NKJV/1 Thessalonians/1 Thess 5.md

 who died for us, that whether we wake or sleep, we should live together with Him.

 ###### 11
-Therefore [^b]comfort each other and [^c]edify one another, just as you also are doing. ## Various Exhortations
+Therefore comfort each other and edify one another, just as you also are doing. ## Various Exhortations

 ###### 12
-And we urge you, brethren, to recognize those who labor among you, and are over you in the Lord and [^d]admonish you,
+And we urge you, brethren, to recognize those who labor among you, and are over you in the Lord and admonish you,

 ###### 13
 and to esteem them very highly in love for their work's sake.
 Be at peace among yourselves.

 ###### 14
-Now we [^e]exhort you, brethren, warn those who are [^f]unruly, comfort the fainthearted, uphold the weak, be patient with all.
+Now we exhort you, brethren, warn those who are unruly, comfort the fainthearted, uphold the weak, be patient with all.

 ###### 15
 See that no one renders evil for evil to anyone, but always pursue what is good both for yourselves and for all.